Nikolay Davydenko: 2007

 2007 started with another quarterfinal appearance at the Australian Open for the third consecutive year.
-He was slow to find his form in the clay court season, but finally did at the Rome Masters, losing in the semifinal to Rafael Nadal in an enthralling match, 6–7, 7–6, 4–6.
-His good form continued, and he reached the semifinals for the second time at the French Open, losing to Roger Federer again, 5–7, 6–7, 6–7.
+He was slow to find his form in the clay court season, but finally did at the Rome Masters, losing in the semifinal to Rafael Nadal in an enthralling match.
+His good form continued, and he reached the semifinals for the second time at the French Open, losing to Roger Federer again, in straight sets.
 At Wimbledon, he surprised the tennis world by reaching the fourth round on his least preferred surface.
 Moving to the hard-court season in the US, Davydenko had strong showings in the Canada Masters and the Cincinnati Masters, reaching the quarterfinals and semifinals, respectively.
-Davydenko then reached the semifinals of the U.S. Open for the second consecutive year, before losing to Roger Federer, 5–7, 1–6, 5–7.
+Davydenko then reached the semifinals of the U.S. Open for the second consecutive year, before losing to Roger Federer in straight sets.
 He won his eleventh career title in Moscow, defeating Paul-Henri Mathieu.
 In November, he took part in the Masters Cup, which took place in Shanghai, China.
 He played in the Red group round robin, losing to eventual champion Roger Federer 2:0 sets, losing to Andy Roddick 2:1 sets, and beating Fernando Gonzales 2:0 sets, thus finishing 3rd in the group, meaning he did not reach the knockout stage.
 Davydenko ended the year ranked no. 4 and in the top 5 for the third straight year.